shervinea/cheatsheet-translation/fr/convolutional-neural-networks.md

 **44. Rectified Linear Unit ― The rectified linear unit layer (ReLU) is an activation function g that is used on all elements of the volume.
 It aims at introducing non-linearities to the network.
 Its variants are summarized in the table below:**

-&#10230; Unité linéaire rectifiée ― La couche d'unité linéaire rectifiée (en anglais *rectified linear unit layer*) (ReLU) est une fonction d'activiation g qui est utilisée sur tous les éléments du volume.
+&#10230; Unité linéaire rectifiée ― La couche d'unité linéaire rectifiée (en anglais <i>rectified linear unit layer</i>) (ReLU) est une fonction d'activiation g qui est utilisée sur tous les éléments du volume.
 Elle a pour but d'introduire des complexités non-linéaires au réseau.
 Ses variantes sont récapitulées dans le tableau suivant :

 <br>